Pokémon Champions Type Chart, Matchup Calculator & Quiz

 • Instantly view all weaknesses (2×, 4×), resistances (0.5×, 0.25×), and immunities (0×).

-This feature is perfect for checking team vulnerabilities or finding the best counter for a specific opponent in VGC or Showdown.
+This feature is perfect for checking Pokémon Champions team vulnerabilities or finding the best counter for a specific opponent before a key matchup.

 How to Read the Type Chart